zeruhur/loner/en/AP15_mech_requiem.md

 ### Cultural Aspects of Mechs

-In the world of "Mech Requiem," mechs are not merely instruments of war or tools of labor; they have woven themselves into the cultural fabric of societies globally, taking on symbolic meanings and influencing cultural identities in profound ways.
+In the world of _Mech Requiem_, mechs are not merely instruments of war or tools of labor; they have woven themselves into the cultural fabric of societies globally, taking on symbolic meanings and influencing cultural identities in profound ways.

 #### Mechs as Cultural Symbols